rupeshbasnet/Unity-Game-Clones/README.md

-# Fruit-Ninja-Clone
+# Unity Game Clones
-A clone of Fruit Ninja following Brackeys tutorial
+Clones of games made with Unity and following the tutorials of Brackeys.